bitnami/charts/bitnami/contour/README.md

 Please carefully read through the guide "Upgrading Contour" at <https://projectcontour.io/resources/upgrading/>.

+### To 14.0.0

+This major release adds support for Kubernetes PSA restricted mode out of the box.
+In order to do so, `hostNetwork` is disabled by default in envoy.
+In order to maintain `hostNetwork` in your current installation set `envoy.useHostNetwork=true`.

 ### To 7.0.0

 This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.